valr300/WebApiCoreRegionMonitor/README.md

 if you never installed this package, proceed directly to step 1.

-Updating
-if you already installed this package, then proceed with updates .

-  1. sudo systemctl stop kestrel-WebApiCoreRental.service
-  2. Put the content of the "publish" folder in  /var/www/RentalApi :
-  3. install the appropriate script to go from your current version to the latest : update_db200.sql  to upgrade from 1.xx to 2.0. update_db201.sql  to upgrade from 2.00 to 2.01.  (search and replace "YOURDBSHEMA" by your OpenSim SHEMA for your regions) update_db202.sql  to upgrade from 2.01 to 2.02  (search and replace "YOURDBSHEMA" by your OpenSim SHEMA for your regions) update_db300.sql  to upgrade from 2.02 ro 3.00   (search and replace "YOURDBSHEMA" by your OpenSim SHEMA for your regions)

-  4. sudo systemctl start kestrel-WebApiCoreRental.service
-You stop here, you should have the latest version.
+--- updating notes and scripts

 Step 1: Get the package
-You will need the latest version of WebApiCoreRental, you can get it here: https://github.com/valr300/WebApiCoreRental You can get the folder "publish" only, the source isn’t needed.
+You will need the latest version of WebApiCoreRegionMonitor, you can get it here: https://github.com/valr300/WebApiCoreRegionMonitor You can get the folder "publish" only, the source isn’t needed.

 Create folder /var/www/RentalApi on your linux Machine:

 sudo mkdir /var/www/RentalApi
-Put the content of the "publish" folder in /var/www/RentalApi :
+Put the content of the "publish" folder in /var/www/RegionMonitor :

 cd {the place you put the package}

-sudo cp -r * /var/www/RentalApi
+sudo cp -r * /var/www/RegionMonitor
 Step 2: Create the Database
-Execute the following script in your Database MySql : (search and replace "YOURDBSHEMA" by your OpenSim SHEMA for your regions)
+Execute the following script in your Database MySql :

-Rental_Rentals.sql  		will build the database Rental and the Tables Rental_routines.sql             will build the stored procs.
+db_100.sql  		will build the database RegionMonitor, the Tables, views and procedure db_management.sql             This one show some example for querying the database

 Step 3: Create The user database for the Rental database execute the following lines.